QazybekAsqarbek/financial_data_mining/README.md

 ## This repository contains:
 - notebook to create orderbook for each trading day.
-Code with Pandas and Cython processes each day in about 9 seconds
+Code with Pandas and Cython processes each day in about 9 seconds(without time for compilation)
 - notebook to create features like:
   - orderbook spectrum
   - volume weighted average(VWAP)